spree/spree/CONTRIBUTING.md

 ## Pull requests

-We gladly accept pull requests to fix bugs and, in some circumstances, add new features to Spree.
+We gladly accept pull requests to add documentation, fix bugs and, in some circumstances, add new features to Spree.

 Here's a quick guide: